 All graduate students accepted into the MPT program are financially supported while they are making acceptable research progress.
-Graduate students who are not supported by fellowships receive stipends of $23,000 pre-comprehensive exam and $24,000 post-comprehensive exam.
+Graduate students who are not supported by fellowships receive stipends of $25,000.

 Tuition and health insurance fees for residential/nonresidential students are waived for all qualifying full-time graduate student in MPT.
-Students are responsible for paying incidental fees (recreation facility, student activity, student health fee, and information technology) which total on average of $513.46 per semester.
+Students are responsible for paying incidental fees (recreation facility, student activity, student health fee, and information technology).

 All new graduate students admitted into the MPT program are required to complete three laboratory rotations within their first six months.
 Students will meet with the Director of Graduate Studies prior to each rotation to determine the appropriate laboratory and rotation advisor.
 Laboratory rotations exposes graduate students to research activities within the department and to the experimental laboratory environment in which they will evolve.

 The MPT department is a central component of an interdisciplinary campus eminence program in molecular biology, which also involves molecular biologists in biochemistry and biological sciences as well as many other University departments.
 Program core facilities provide cell culture and immunology services, DNA sequence analysis, micro array analysis, protein structural analysis, transgenic animals, protein expression, proteomics, electron microscopy and molecular cytology

 Living and Housing